DHTMLX/gantt-docs/data/desktop/how_to.md

 {{editor	https://snippet.dhtmlx.com/xuicd1q7	Gantt.
 Calculate progress of a parent task dynamically}}

-In our official example the progress of parent tasks depends on the progress of child tasks and their duration:
+In the next example, the progress of parent tasks depends on the progress of child tasks and their duration:

 ~~~js
 function calculateSummaryProgress(task) {